LemarcWincher/CelsiusConverter/README.md

-# 🌡️ CelsiusConverter
+# CelsiusConverter

-A simple **Java console application** that converts temperatures from Celsius to Fahrenheit.
+This is a simple Java console program that converts temperatures from Celsius to Fahrenheit.
-The program also asks users to **confirm their input** before performing the conversion, ensuring accurate results.

----
+Before converting, it confirms the input with the user to make sure the value is correct.

-## ✨ Features
+## Features
-- Accepts temperature input in Celsius
+- Reads a Celsius temperature from the user
-- Confirms the entered value with the user before conversion
+- Asks for confirmation of the entered value
-- Converts Celsius to Fahrenheit using the formula:
-  F = (C × 9/5) + 32
+- Converts Celsius to Fahrenheit using the formula: (C × 9/5) + 32
-- Displays results in a clear, user-friendly format
+- Prints the result in a clear format

----

-## 🚀 How to Run
+## How to Run
 1. Compile the program:
    ```bash
    javac CelsiusConverter.java